 - IELTS: Total overall score of 6.5 or higher is required, with no less than 6.5 in each of the four sections.

 Applicants should consult the Graduate School Programs section of this bulletin for any specific information, as some graduate departments may require scores higher than these minimums.
 Test scores may not be more than two years old.

 Students already holding a Marquette master’s degree may earn a second Marquette master’s degree in another discipline by applying for and receiving admission, and by completing all of the requirements necessary for the second master’s degree.

-Students who have been discontinued due to failure to enroll for one or more semesters and who otherwise were performing in a satisfactory manner may apply for readmission by email to the department.
-The director of graduate studies or chair of the department will endorse the request either positively or negatively, and will then forward the request to the Graduate School for processing.
+Students who have been discontinued due to failure to enroll for one or more terms and who otherwise were performing in a satisfactory manner may apply for readmission by email to the department.
+The director of graduate studies or chair of the department endorse the request either positively or negatively and then forward the request to the Graduate School for processing.
 To be readmitted, students must receive a positive departmental endorsement.

-Students who have withdrawn from the university, were dismissed from their program, or who were suspended for any reason must be formally readmitted to the Graduate School before resuming their studies.
-To be readmitted, students must receive a positive departmental endorsement.
-Furthermore, no application for readmission will be considered for any former Marquette student with an outstanding balance owed to the university.
-The dean of the Graduate School and the major department jointly decide if a student will be readmitted.
+Students who have withdrawn from the university, were dismissed from their program or who were suspended for any reason must be formally readmitted to the Graduate School before resuming their studies.
+To be readmitted, students must receive a positive departmental endorsement, as explained below.
+Furthermore, no application for readmission is considered for any former Marquette student with an outstanding balance owed to the university.
+The dean of the Graduate School and the major department jointly decide if a student is readmitted.

 In being readmitted, students face the possibility that previously completed work might not be accepted with the readmission decision, even if taken within the same program.
-The major department and dean of the Graduate School may also set readmission conditions on the student’s resumption of work toward a degree, such as registering for additional course work, retaking examinations, completing the degree within a specified time period, or other appropriate terms.
+The major department and dean of the Graduate School may also set readmission conditions on students' resumption of work toward a degree, such as registering for additional course work, retaking examinations, completing the degree within a specified time period or other appropriate terms.